 As I worked on fighting a mental urge that had been built up since I was about 13, something interesting happened.
 I gradually became more invested in my work.
 Not a ridiculously higher amount, but I noticed that a few more emails were going out per hour and I was moving more efficiently.
 So great, I was working a little bit faster.
 So what?

 Not exactly what happened.

 Well, suddenly the afternoon started to speed by.
 It was almost an odd sensation, but a good one without a doubt.
 Then, the next day I decided to do this same little mental test in the morning.
-Soon as I got to work, the phone went on my desk not but a few inches away from me, and I wasn’t touching that germy as hell thing unless some catastrophic accident started, making a call home probably kinda important.
+Soon as I got to work, the phone went on my desk not but a few inches away from me, and I wasn’t touching that germy thing unless some catastrophic accident started, making a call home probably kinda important.

 The morning flew by, and suddenly we were at lunch time.
 I let myself take one peak, see that there wasn’t anything remotely important except a bunch of random notifications that didn’t matter, and it went back in the pocket for our duration of lunch.
 While we were eating, something else caught my attention that I couldn’t ignore too.
-I was a hell of a lot more “there” in the conversation, things I would normally think of saying a minute or two after were suddenly right there in mind, and my overall social engagement was a lot better than usual.
+I was a lot more “there” in the conversation, things I would normally think of saying a minute or two after were suddenly right there in mind, and my overall social engagement was a lot better than usual.
 Not that it’s normally bad, I mean I love to talk (probably a lil’ too much sometimes) but I felt like I could hop front and center into a debate that I didn’t even know the subject matter of and still keep up.

 Like this glorious red Bone.